We believe in the supreme authority of the Bible as the Word of God.

 The Septuagint (300-200 BC), also known as LXX, is the name given to the Greek translation of the Jewish Hebrew and Aramaic Scriptures.
 It contains the standard 39 books of the Old Testament canon, as well as certain apocryphal books.
 Please note that the Septuagint comes under the category of Translation, and not Manuscript, even though it was translated into the New Testament Bible language of ancient Greek.
 This is because the original Bible languages of the Old Testament were Hebrew and Aramaic, and not Greek.

 The Latin Vulgate (400 AD) is by far the most influential translation of the Bible ever carried out in the history of Christianity.
 The Latin Vulgate, translated by Jerome, reigned supreme for over a thousand years and it was the only translation made available to the Christian world because of the complete dominance of the Roman Catholic Church throughout the Middle Ages, from the 5th Century to the 16th Century.
-It became the Bible of the Western Church until the Protestant Reformation in the 1500s.
+It became the Bible of the Western Church until the Protestant Reformation in the fifteen hundreds.
 To date, the Latin Vulgate continues to be the authoritative translation of the Bible for the Roman Catholic Church.

 The King James Version (1611 AD).
 In 1604, King James I of England authorised the translation of the Bible into English.
 The King James Version, also known as ‘The Authorised Version’, quickly became the standard version of the Bible for English-speaking Protestants.